A Worthy Church Model for Christian Growth Not Just Church Growth

 Model of Ministering to the community at First Baptist Nogales

 Even if the kids do not understand the gospel message, they will always remember that they had fun at First Baptist Nogales and when they grow up that just might influence them to visit the church worship service.
-In addition, many adults in the community who do not even go to this church now trust their children in the hands of the teachers at the church preschool.
+In addition, many adults in the community who do not even go to this church now trust their children in the hands of the teachers at the church preschool and grade school.

 There are various other programs to the young as well.
 The pioneer clubs are very popular and instrumental in shaping the moral character of the youth.
 The character of the youth at First Baptist Nogales was put to the test a number of years ago, when five of them came before school to pray around the flagpole.
 They were heckled by other students, and then pelted continuously for twenty minutes with rocks and food and even coins.
 They never stopped praying, and never let go of each other's hands, even though the other students physically tried to pull them apart.
 They held fast until the school authorities showed up and chased off the hecklers.
 One girl was seen at the local clinic for bruises and the whole situation was written about in the local paper.
 The youth were triumphant, and even collected the coins they were hit with to put in the church offering plate!

 The foremost ministry to very young children and to the community of working parents in this area is the Sonshine Christian Preschool and Kindergarten (It is now a Christian grade school as well).

-The Sonshine Christian Preschool and Kindergarten - a model to reach the very young
+The Sonshine Christian School - a model to reach the very young

 The church has had a preschool for quite some time.
 The school does not cost the church any money.
 The parents who use the school pay for the entire educational project and their employees.
 At this writing there are approximately 100 kids enrolled in the school and it employs about a dozen people.
 Pastor Gene's wife Pamela Willey is now director of the school and she is receiving high praises for her work and leadership.
 The school educates the kids in fun ways and lays the foundation for Christian truth and morality in very young minds.
 Twenty-five children had to be turned away the last season I was there because there was not sufficient physical space.
 Therefore, the church is now considering building a new facility for the school.
-The school is so popular in this mostly Roman Catholic area that certain leaders of the community are saying they would provide support to expand the school to 1st through 3rd grades.
-This is something the church has to look at for the future but of course, any building project like this would require resources that are not yet sufficient.
-A preschool is something your church might also look into because it sets foundations for receiving Christ in young minds and provides a needed service to the community.
-It certainly is a better alternative for kids then are secular day care centers.
+The school is so popular in this mostly Roman Catholic area that certain leaders of the community are saying they would provide support to expand the school to other grades.
+A school is something your church might also look into because it sets foundations for receiving Christ in young minds and provides a needed service to the community.
+It certainly is a better alternative for kids then are secular day care centers and public grade schools.

 The outreach to migrant workers in Mexico - an outreach to the poor model